Does your digital marketing strategy give your business Inbound Fatigue?

 A business needs to qualify the prospect upfront and nurture second.
-In fact, I feel that the age old problem of marketers versus salespeople still plays an underlying role.
+In fact, I feel that the age-old problem of marketers versus salespeople still plays an underlying role.
 The sales process is at the end of the marketing process when it is actually one and the same thing.
 It’s this fundamental and detrimental approach to marketing and sales that is causing your inbound fatigue.

 Inbound marketing gave the lead generation process to marketing who have now had a clear process of proof of necessity.
 No longer operating in the realm of advertising and PR to drive brand attention.
-Marketing have educated brand prospects through a clear funnel towards the sales team.
+Marketing has educated brand prospects through a clear funnel towards the sales team.

 However, that process is far too prolonged.
 Your prospects could well be serviced by your rivals whilst still consuming your content.
 That is certainly something to consider in 2019.